Mountains, lakes, glaciers... New Zealand's call of the wild.

 If you are scared of heights, however, you can walk to the foot of Aoraki/Mt Cook along the Hooker Valley.
 It is a pleasant track along the Hooker River, past three swing bridges, the Mueller Glacier, culminating near the glacial lake, with the view across towards the Hooker Glacier and New Zealand’s highest peak.

 Glaciers are one of the wonders of the Southern Alps.
 There are over three thousand glaciers in New Zealand, due to its climate and its southernmost position amongst the Pacific islands.
 The most visited are the Fox and Franz Josef Glaciers on the West Coast, the largest is the Tasman Glacier, covering the area of 101 square kilometres.
-Unfortunately, New Zealand’s glaciers are rapidly retreating.
+Unfortunately, New Zealand’s glaciers are rapidly retreating due to global warming.
 This action is being followed by the creation of multiple glacial lakes at the foot of new terminal moraines.

 Glacial lakes are a characteristic attribute of the landscape, with hundreds of them, varying in size, scattered across the South Island.
 If you are travelling towards Aoraki/Mt Cook Village, you will be passing by one of the biggest glacial lakes in the area (178 square km), wonderfully blue lake Pukaki.
 Its turquoise colour is due to the tiny particles of rock suspended in the water; the result of the glacial erosion.